snowplow-archive/snowplow.github.com/_posts/2017-02-20-snowplow-angkor-wat-released.md

 <!--more-->

-<h2> Migrating configuration </h2>

-Not sure if this should be in blog post or in documentation.

-TODO: all previous values

-Note that some properties changed their meaning or removed.
-Therefore we recommend you to use script.

 <h2 id="synthetic-dedupe">1.
 Cross-batch natural deduplication</h2>

 Event duplicates were problem in Snowplow pipeline since its origin and were described several times [in this blog][dupes-blog-post] and on our [discourse forum][dupes-discourse-thread].
 As first step to solve the problem, in [R76][r76-changeable-hawk-eagle-release] we implemented in-batch natural deduplication which removed duplicates originated due to at-least-once delivery semantics in Snowplow pipeline.
 Next, in [R86][r86-petra-release] we introduced synthetic in-batch deduplication which one again drastically reduced amount of duplicates in our users' clusters and completely removed them from each particular load, but left them across distinct loads.